bruceharrison1984/terraform-artillery/readme.md

 # terraform-artillery

 This project is very similar to [Nordstrom/serverless-artillery](https://github.com/Nordstrom/serverless-artillery), minus using [serverless](https://github.com/serverless/serverless) to deploy the lambdas.
-I liked serverless-artillery so much, the handler.js is the same one that they include in their project.
-That will no doubt change over time, but it suits my purpose perfectly for the time being.

 I created the project due to my distaste for serverless.
 Rather than introduce another AWS deployment tool in to my toolbox, I opted to use Terraform to deploy Artillery in to an AWS Lambda, and then run it remotely.

+This project was written with the intent of load testing AWS Api Gateway and accompanying Lambdas.
+Since a Lambda can only have an execution time of 5 minutes, any test written longer than that will not work or produce strange results.
+This may be corrected in the future, but for the time being don't write any scenarios that run longer than 5 minutes (your lambda will timeout).

 ### Hard Dependencies
 - Terraform ^0.9.4 on PATH
-  - Lower versions may work depending on your terraform templatees
+  - Lower versions may work depending on your terraform templates
+  - The critical part of this is that the tfstate file is read to see what has been deployed.
+If the format has changed, this will fail.
   - [Download](https://www.terraform.io/downloads.html)

 ## Features